 2. How can I license an illustration or a pattern design?

 3. I'd like to use your illustrations without restrictions.
 How can I do?

 No problem, this is possible!
 You can choose to use an image without any limitations of time, geographical extension or type of support: that's called “a buyout”.
 The licensing fee, in this case, will be much higher than a standard, limited licensing.

 Please note that a buyout is not a Copyright transfer.
 I retain the right to be recognised as the author of the illustration, and I may use the image for self-promotion, for example on my portfolio.

 how & where

 1. How do I know that your style will be the right fit for me?

 I invite you to take a look at MY PORTFOLIO.
 Does it have the vibe, the style you are looking for?
-If you see an illustration with a particular graphic style, a particular subject or a color palette that you especially like, please let me know when reaching out.
+If you see an illustration with a particular graphic style, a particular subject or a colour palette that you especially like, please let me know when reaching out.

 2. How long does it take to complete a project?

 I always do my best to meet your deadlines, even if they are a bit tight!
 But remember also that the sooner you send feedbacks at every stage of the project, the quicker I can go on to the final illustrations.

 3. My business is based outside Europe.
 Can we still work together?

 Yes, absolutely!
 We can schedule meetings on Skype, communicate by emails, send files with WeTransfer, share entire folders on Google Drive.
 I work in France, so prices and fees are calculated in Euro (€).